nu7hatch/angular-foundation-on-yeoman/README.md

 ## Development

+It's pretty simple and straightforward.
+Everything about your application will go to `app` directory and your tests to `test`.
+Compiled website will be saved in gitignored `dist` directory.

+### Adding dependencies

 To install new development dependencies use `npm`.
 Don't forget to add them to `package.json` file.

+### Installing javascript components

 To install new javascript libraries use `bower`.
 Javascript components will be installed to `app/components/[component-name]` directory.
 Also, don't forget